Internet censorship in Hong Kong: Block of Taiwanese sites - April 2021

 By 27 April 2021, the Stand News retested the three websites and found out that the websites of Presbyterian Church in Taiwan and Democratic Progressive Party are now accessible.
 However, they still couldn't establish a connection to the official site of Recruitment Centre of National Armed Force.

 2021 Hong Kong Charter - June 2021

 Since 18 June 2021, some local ISP users reported they could not browse the website of 2021 Hong Kong Charter (2021hkcharter.com).
 Sources said local ISP received order from the police and prevented users from accessing the website from 18 June.
 Initiators of the website said it was blocked on 19 June.
 Police refused to comment.

 June 4th Incident Online Museum - Sep 2021

 On 28 September 2021, Stand News reported the website of June 4th Incident Online Museum (8964museum.com) was likely blocked.

 Hong Kong Watch Website

-On 15 February 2022, several Internet service providers in Hong Kong were reported to be blocking the website of a U.K.-based group Hong Kong Watch.
+On 15 February 2022, several ISPs in Hong Kong were reported to be blocking the website of a U.K.-based group Hong Kong Watch.